allan-stewart/react-hogwarts-tdd-kata/README.md

 Comments can be misleading.
 There is no requirement for giving certain houses more credit for a course. **Very well, I will expose the bug and fix it.**

 Are you sure you want to write a test for a case that shouldn't exist? **Good point.
-I'll just remove that code then.**
+I am removing that code then.**

 ``src/actions/wizard-actions.js``
 ```js